AndrewMagliozzi/ZenTogether-Again/README.md

-KarmaNotes
+ZenTogether
 =========

-KarmaNotes is a simple web app for people who spend lots of time in front of a computer screen.
+ZenTogether is a simple web app for people who spend lots of time in front of a computer screen.
 This application is designed to help you unplug and enjoy a moment of zen.

 Version
 -